ScottSucksAtProgramming/EMScribe/docs/contributing.md

 # Contributing

-This guide provides instructions for contributing to EMScribe 2.0, including setting up the development environment, adding new features, and writing tests.
+This guide provides instructions for contributing to EMScribe 2.0.
+Currently, we are not seeking new contributors.
+If you are interested in contributing, please contact [ScottSucks](https://github.com/ScottSucksAtProgramming) to discuss potential opportunities.

 ## Setting Up the Development Environment